LeonardLaszlo/nw.js-armv7-binaries/.archive/build-nwjs-v0.14.x.md

 First thing to do is to download [Ubuntu 14.04.5 LTS (Trusty Tahr)] and install it onto your favorite virtual machine.
 For this tutorial [VirtualBox] was chosen.

-The host computer needs to have at least 40GB empty disk space and 8 GB RAM.
-The guest machine needs 4 GB RAM and 4GB swap area.
+The host computer needs to have at least 40 GB empty disk space and 8 GB RAM.
+The guest machine needs 4 GB RAM and 4 GB swap area.

 After the installation is completed and Ubuntu is up, in VirtualBox menu, click on Devices/Insert Guest Additions CD image.
 Next click on the CD icon in the Ubuntu menu bar, and run the auto-installer.
 When the installer is done, reboot the guest machine.